 There are many myths around Ich treatment that are well believed amongst aquarists:

 The most common is that raising the water temperature will kill the parasite.
 It won’t.
-There is no evidence to support this despite many studies being conducted.
-Raising the temperature can speed up the life cycle of the parasite, but it does not kill it.

 Medications such as malachite green become toxic at higher temperatures.